Brexit is already shaping facial recognition surveillance in the U.K.

 Conclusion

-The distinct difference between facial recognition technology as it was known 10 years ago and what’s available today is that you can do more than search a database for a match.
-Assisted by recent advances in computer vision and existing networks of surveillance cameras, today facial recognition can identify a person in real time at a mall or protest, then follow that person home.
+The distinct difference between facial recognition technology as it was known 10 years ago and what’s available today is that you can now do a lot more than search a database for a match.
+Assisted by recent advances in computer vision and existing networks of surveillance cameras, facial recognition can identify a person at a mall or protest in real time and then follow that person home.
 Its potential for stifling political protest and the right to privacy is why the EU’s high-level AI expert group warned against its proliferation.

-Just as Brexit is being settled in the present with no rule book, exactly how facial recognition technology is reined in or let loose in the United Kingdom is a story being written now.
-Brexit is an undeniably sloppy mess that after years of fighting and percolating may be in its last throes, but how the U.K. treats facial recognition will be undeniably important and could influence how other nations around the world forming policy for its use or put safeguards in place to protect people.
+Just as Brexit is now being settled with no rule book, the story of how facial recognition technology will be reined in or let loose in the United Kingdom is being written as we speak.
+Brexit is an undeniably sloppy mess that after years of fighting and percolating may be in its last throes, but the U.K.’s developing policies on facial recognition will also be undeniably important, not just for the nation’s future but for their power to influence how other nations around the world use or safeguard against the technology.

-But as Kind, Porter, and Murray assert and the Ada Lovelace Institute survey alludes to, there’s a gray area for the U.K. to interrogate between overregulation and lack of regulation.
-That process may have been stifled by Brexit and could be impacted by the final result of Brexit, but experts agree the path forward in the U.K. should lead to facial recognition management, not banishment.
+But as Kind, Porter, and Murray assert and the Ada Lovelace Institute survey suggests, the U.K. must interrogate the gray area between overregulation and lack of oversight.
+That process may have been stifled by Brexit negotiations and could be impacted by their final result, but experts agree the U.K.’s path forward should lead to management, not banishment, of facial recognition technology.